 Be prepared to wait and open your wallet if you need an electrician or plumber.
 The demand for these skills is growing, while the supply is falling.
 Several members of my church are electricians.
-All but one are over 60, and the one is over 50.
-I mentioned this to one of the electricians and was told, “Young people just are not going into the trades.”
+All but one is over 60, and the one is over 50.
+I mentioned this to one of the electricians and was told, "Young people just are not going into the trades."
 This blog explores the current skilled-trade market and provides projections that may help young people interested in pursuing a career in construction.
 My neighbor, Chuck Fletcher, owns Quality Electric in Durham, NC.
 I would like to thank him for sharing some of his insights:

 Electricians are getting older.

 Many of Quality Electric's employees are in their late 50s, and Mr. Fletcher frets about attracting younger workers to replace his older electricians.
 This is true nationally.
 The graph below shows that the median age of electricians is higher than other professions.
 This conclusion is also supported by Joshua Wright in an article that he wrote for Forbes